bennotkin/city-scan-frontend/README.gcloud.md

 gcloud run jobs create $JOB \
   --image us-central1-docker.pkg.dev/$PROJECT/$REPO/$IMAGE:latest \
   --max-retries 0 \
-  --task-timeout 20m
+  --task-timeout 20m \
+	--memory 2Gi

 # Update the job with new conditions
 # The default memory of 512 MiB is insufficient; how do I know how much is necessary?
 gcloud run jobs update $JOB \
-  --update-env-vars BUCKET=$BUCKET
+  --update-env-vars BUCKET=$BUCKET \
   --memory 2Gi

 # Execute the job
+# gcloud run jobs execute $JOB
-gcloud run jobs execute $JOB
+gcloud beta run jobs execute $JOB \
+	--update-env-vars CITY_DIR=$MONTH-$CITY
 ```

-#### Local
+#### Running container locally
+To run the container locally, use `docker run --rm -v "$(pwd)"/mnt:/home/mnt -e CITY_DIR=$CITY_DIR $IMAGE /home/local_run.sh` to render the document:
+- `--rm` tells docker to remove the container after the run completes
+- `-v "$(pwd)"/mnt:/home/mnt` mounts `/home/mnt` inside the directory to `mnt` in the working directory
+- `-e CITY_DIR=$CITY_DIR` sets an environment variable `CITY_DIR` to the city-specific directory in the mount directory (see [Set environment variables](#set-environment-variables) above)
+- `$IMAGE` is the name of the image to be run
-To run the container locally, use `docker run --rm -v "$(pwd)"/mnt:/home/mnt nalgene /home/local_run.sh` to render the document.
-The `/home/local_run.sh` at the end of the command tells docker to not use the container's default command, which would unsuccessfully connect to Google Cloud Storage, and thus fail, and instead use the local run script.
+- `/home/local_run.sh` at the end of the command tells docker to not use the container's default command, which would unsuccessfully connect to Google Cloud Storage, and thus fail, and instead use the local run script

-Alternatively, you could interactively run the container using `docker run -it --rm -v "$(pwd)"/mnt:/home/mnt nalgene bash`.
+Alternatively, you could interactively run the container using `docker run -it --rm -v "$(pwd)"/mnt:/home/mnt -e CITY_DIR=$MONTH-$CITY $IMAGE bash`:
+- `-it` tells docker to run the container interactively
+- `bash` replaces `/home/local_run.sh` to tell docker to simply enter a shell session instead of running a script